billpwchan/futu_algo/README.md

     python main_backend.py -u   /   python main_backend.py --update

 **IMPORTANT NOTE:** This will not override existing historical data if the file exists.
+The default number of days are 80 (will be customizable in the future).

 If you want to refresh all data, use the following command instead (WITH CAUTION!)